AadiKsh/harmonica-notes-converter/README.md

 additionally can be converted to C, C# , B, F  from sa re ga ma or vice versa for who understands.

 will try to add text files and detect notes in future .

+Note: I am not from a musical background so do not expect me to be correct , all i am doing is referring to a blog in the internet, Excuse the musical illiteracy , you can change the core conversion functions before using this according to what you think is standard.